Defending a Kidnapping Charge

 Aggravated kidnapping is punishable by a life sentence, or imprisonment of at least 25 years, along with probation for the remainder of the offender’s life.

 The severity of these punishments exemplify the serious nature of kidnapping charges in Florida.
-Accused parties should quickly secure the representation of an attorney to represent their interests within the judicial system.
-In mounting a defense to kidnapping, an attorney may argue that the accused lack the necessary intent to meet the elements of the crime.
+Accused parties should quickly secure the representation of an lawyer to represent their interests within the judicial system.
+In mounting a defense to kidnapping, an lawyer may argue that the accused lack the necessary intent to meet the elements of the crime.
 Consent by the kidnapped party and insanity are also possible defenses at trial.
-An experienced attorney can review the details of the incident and determine the best course of action.
+An experienced lawyer can review the details of the incident and determine the best course of action.

 If you or a loved one is facing kidnapping charges, Attorneys Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC in Miami today at (305) 330-3905 for a confidential and free consultation.